davestewart/spaceman/README.md

 - [Share](#share)<br>
   Make a workspace available for use within another workspace
 - [Group](#group)<br>
-  Add a new workspace group
+  Add a new top-level workspace group
 - [Add](#add)<br>
   Add a new workspace
 - [Remove](#remove)<br>